Gravitationally localized states of two neutral fermions interacting with a Higgs field: Introduction

 The reconciliation of quantum mechanics with general relativity is one of the main outstanding questions of modern physics.
-Despite the current absence of a fully satisfactory theory of quantum gravity, much progress has been made by treating the gravitational field classically, most notably, perhaps, in the prediction of Hawking radiation from black holes \cite{Hawking1975Radiation}.
-Often, this `semiclassical' approach focuses on the construction of quantum field theories in curved spacetime, but this is necessarily limited in its scope.
-In particular, modeling the full dynamics of general relativity proves challenging, and often the `back-action' of the matter sector on the spacetime is neglected.
-For systems in which this is important, e.g.~those with strong self-gravity, an alternative is therefore required.
-One such approach, employed here, is to treat the matter not as a quantum field, but as a first-quantized wavefunction.
+Despite the absence of a fully satisfactory theory of quantum gravity, much progress has been made by treating the gravitational field classically, most notably perhaps in the prediction of Hawking radiation from black holes \cite{Hawking1975Radiation}.
+Often, this `semiclassical' approach focuses on the construction of quantum field theories in curved spacetime, but this is limited in its scope.
+In particular, modeling the full dynamics of general relativity proves challenging, and often the gravitational `back-action' of the matter sector on the spacetime is neglected, or treated as a small perturbation.
+Consequently, in order to study systems in which the effect of back-action is significant, e.g.\ those with strong self-gravity, an alternative framework is required.

-This approach may be used to analyze gravitationally localized quantum states, where particles are bound by their gravitational interaction but the state is prevented from collapse by the effects of the uncertainty principle.
-In the context of scalar fields, such objects are known as ``boson stars" \cite{Kaup1968geon,Feinblum1968boson,Liebling2017BosonStarReview}, which have been proposed as candidates for dark matter \cite{Lee1996bosonStarDarkMatter} as well as black hole mimickers \cite{Torres2000bosonStarBlackHole}.
-Their fermionic counterparts \cite{Ruffini1969boson,Lee1987solitonStars} have received significantly less attention, however, due to the added complexity of spin considerations.
-Referred to variously as ``fermion stars", ``Dirac stars", and ``Dirac solitons", these objects could potentially prove useful as models of the microscopic structure of Standard-Model particles.
+These types of system include gravitationally localized quantum states, in which particles are bound by their gravitational interaction but the state is prevented from collapse by the effects of the uncertainty principle.
+These are often studied in an approximate framework in which the matter sector is treated not as a quantum field, but instead as a first-quantized wavefunction.
+In the context of scalar fields, the resulting localized objects are known as ``boson stars" \cite{Kaup1968geon,Feinblum1968boson,Liebling2017BosonStarReview}, which have been proposed as candidates for dark matter \cite{Lee1996bosonStarDarkMatter} as well as black hole mimickers \cite{Torres2000bosonStarBlackHole}.
+Their fermionic counterparts \cite{Ruffini1969boson,Lee1987solitonStars}, however, have received significantly less attention, due to the added complexity of spin considerations, as well as their limited astrophysical applications.
+Referred to variously as ``fermion stars", ``Dirac stars", and ``Dirac solitons", these objects could potentially prove useful as models for the microscopic structure of Standard-Model particles.